fritz3n/EEPROM-duckduino/README.md

 # EEPROM-duckduino

-An EEPROM based duckduino -- for everyone who doesn´t own an sd card module.
+An EEPROM based duckduino -- for everyone who doesn´t own a sd card module.

-For this to work, you need an arduino that can act like keyboard.
+For this to work, you need an arduino that can act like a keyboard (32u4 based boards or Due and Zero).

 To programm the arduino, first upload the sketch to your arduino, the usToDE.h is a conversion table from english to german keycodes, altough it screws up some special keys.
 Enable it using the 'german' bool at the start of the code.